 Rasmussen suggests that, under the influence of pressure toward cost-effectiveness in an aggressive, competitive environment, organizations tend to migrate to the limits of acceptable performance.
 In other words, they drift.

 Sidney Dekker explains that organizational drift is generated by normal processes of reconciling differential pressures on an organization (efficiency, capacity utilization, safety) against a background of uncertain technology and imperfect knowledge.
 Drift may be visible to outsiders, especially following an adverse outcome.
-But drift is not necessarily obvious within the organization, since incremental changes are always occurring (Dekker, 2005).
+But drift is not necessarily obvious within the organization, since incremental changes are always occurring.

 The focus of this question falls heavily on management because, by their nature, management decisions tend to have a wider sphere of influence on how the organization operates and a longer term effect than the individual actions of operators (e.g., pilots, or maintenance engineers).
 Managers create the operating environment by establishing and communicating the goals and priorities and by providing the tools, training, and resources to accomplish the tasks required to produce the goods and services.

-“Mindfulness” is defined as “a rich awareness of discriminatory detail.”
+Weick and Sutcliffe define “mindfulness” as “a rich awareness of discriminatory detail.”
 Of course, we all have blind spots, expectations that guide us toward soothing perceptions that confirm our hunches and away from more troublesome ones.
-However, “a mindful infrastructure” would continually do the following:
+However, “a mindful infrastructure” is pre-occupied with failure and would continually do the following:

 - Track small failures